thiblahute/meson-website/Reference-manual.md

 ### run_command ###

 Runs the command specified in positional arguments.
 Returns an opaque object containing the result of the invocation.
+The script is run from an *unspecified* directory, and Meson will set three environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.

 ### run_target ###